 On April 29, 2015, Brazil's House of Representatives approved Draft Bill 4148/2008 to amend the current GE-labeling legislation (Decree 4680/2003).
 The new bill establishes that only products that have more than one percent GE material in their final composition must be labeled.
 Another important change is the decision to withdraw the requirement for a GE label of a "T" symbol in black in a yellow triangle.
-The bill is still under consideration in the Brazilian Senate and the last movements on it were in 2015, therefore, FAS Brasilia believes it is likely to continue pending there for the foreseeable future.
+The bill is still under consideration in the Brazilian Senate and the last movements on it were in 2015.
 Decree 4680/2003 remains in force, per the information below.